WHAT IS A PROFESSIONAL LAND SURVEYOR?

 A professional land surveyor is licensed by the state of California to perform surveying, this authorization includes civil engineers licensed prior to 1982.
 The professional land surveyor renders a highly technical and complex service that is the foundation of the locating and development of property.

 A professional land surveyor can:

-Create “topographic” maps that will show the contours and the existing improvements on lands for design purposes.
+Create “topographic” maps that will show the contours of and existing improvements on land for design purposes.

 Layout control for the construction of buildings, utilities, roadways.

 Create maps required for the subdivision of property.

 Create maps that locate and fix the location of property boundaries.

 If you are subdividing property (the act of dividing a property into smaller parcels for the purposes of sale) you will need to file a “Subdivision Map” (a Parcel or Final Map) for recordation with the County Recorder.
 Converting an existing residential or commercial building into condominium units also requires a subdivision map to be recorded.
 Only a professional land surveyor is authorized to create subdivision maps.

 If you are planning to construct: a professional land surveyor will create a map that shows the physical characteristics of the land, existing improvements, and existing utilities within or near your property.
 This “topographic map” will be used by architects, engineers, and other professionals as the basis for the design of the proposed project.
 An accurate topographic map prepared by a professional land surveyor is one of the first and most critical steps in the design phase of any construction project.